Doctors' plot: Media campaign

-Stalin ordered the news agency TASS and Pravda, the official newspaper of the CPSU, to issue reports about the uncovering of a Doctors' plot to assassinate top Soviet leaders, including Stalin himself.
+Stalin ordered the news agency TASS and Pravda, the official newspaper of the CPSU, to issue reports about the uncovering of a doctors' plot to assassinate top Soviet leaders, including Stalin himself.
 The possible goal of the campaign was to set the stage for show trials.
 Other sources say that the initiative came from Beria and Malenkov, who continued to use the plot for their own interests.
-Beria pushed the Politburo to decide to publicize the plot on 9 January 1953.
-For him, it was especially important that the Doctors' plot got more attention than the Mingrelian Affair, which personally affected him.
+Beria pushed the Politburo to publicize the plot on 9 January 1953.
+For him, it was especially important that the doctors' plot got more attention than the Mingrelian Affair, which personally affected him.

-On January 13, 1953, nine eminent doctors in Moscow were accused of taking part in a vast plot to poison members of the top Soviet political and military leadership.
+On 13 January 1953, nine eminent doctors in Moscow were accused of taking part in a vast plot to poison members of the top Soviet political and military leadership.
 Pravda reported the accusations under the headline "Vicious Spies and Killers under the Mask of Academic Physicians":

 Today the TASS news agency reported the arrest of a group of saboteur-doctors.
 This terrorist group, uncovered some time ago by organs of state security, had as their goal shortening the lives of leaders of the Soviet Union by means of medical sabotage.

 Investigation established that participants in the terrorist group, exploiting their position as doctors and abusing the trust of their patients, deliberately and viciously undermined their patients' health by making incorrect diagnoses, and then killed them with bad and incorrect treatments.
 Covering themselves with the noble and merciful calling of physicians, men of science, these fiends and killers dishonored the holy banner of science.
 Having taken the path of monstrous crimes, they defiled the honor of scientists.

 Among the victims of this band of inhuman beasts were Comrades A. A. Zhdanov and A. S. Shcherbakov.
 The criminals confessed that, taking advantage of the illness of Comrade Zhdanov, they intentionally concealed a myocardial infarction, prescribed inadvisable treatments for this serious illness and thus killed Comrade Zhdanov.
 Killer doctors, by incorrect use of very powerful medicines and prescription of harmful regimens, shortened the life of Comrade Shcherbakov, leading to his death.